ttionya/vaultwarden-backup/README.md

 - Ping (send on completion, start, success, or failure)
 - Mail (SMTP based, send on success and on failure)
+- Discord Webhook (embed message, send on success and/or failure)

 <br>